unibo-dtm-se-2324-gymapp/gymapp/readme.md

 #The gym application

-Hello,there!
+This application is an attempt to make your training experience easier by scheduling all the exercises you will have to do.
-This is an easy way to schedule your training.
+The reps, series and the part of the part of the body trained is specified